Bones (drag queen)

-Paul Greaves (born 21 March 1999), known professionally by the stage name Bones, is an English drag queen known for competing on the seventh series of the reality show RuPaul's Drag Race UK (2025).
+Paul Greaves (born 18 March 1999), known professionally by the stage name Bones, is an English drag queen known for winning the seventh series of the reality show RuPaul's Drag Race UK (2025).

 Career

 Bones started doing drag at the age of 19 "by accident" after meeting Jodie Harsh and being introduced to the club scene.
 Bones named herself in the shower after trying to find a name that was neither masculine nor feminine.
-She is in the same "drag family" as Series 3 winner Krystal Versace and Series 5 contestant DeDeLicious.
+She is in the same "drag family" as Series 3 winner Krystal Versace, Series 5 contestant DeDeLicious, and Series 8 contestant Flesh.
 She was also part of Krystal Versace's BBC reality series Keeping Up with Krystal Versace.

 Bones is part of a drag duo with fellow drag performer Flesh, with whom she has performed at the regular bi-weekly show Heavenly Bodies at Freedom Bar in Soho, London since 2021.
 She has also hosted a regular drag show, Lana Del Rave, across London, based on the music and styling of American singer-songwriter Lana Del Rey.
 Her drag has been described as "gothic glamour", "witchy" and having a "dark element".